akeneo/pim-api-docs/content/rest-api/pagination.md

 :::

 :::warning
 When trying to request a quite high page number, you will notice that this method spend more and more time to respond.
 This method can also be responsible for giving you duplicates.
-That is why we introduced another way to request paginated resources, see the search after method below.
-It is only avalailable on products, product models and published products right now.
+That is why we introduced another way to request paginated resources, see the [search-after method](/documentation/pagination.html#search-after-method).
+It is only avalailable on products, product models, published products, assets and reference entity records right now.
 :::